UPSC Syllabus PDF

 UPSC Syllabus for International Relations

-- India and its neighbourhood - relations.
+- India and its neighborhood - relations.

 - Bilateral, regional, and global groupings and agreements involving India and/or affecting India's interests